Reggiedel/khan-academy-challenge/README.md

 # khan-academy-challenge
-Compilation of Khan Academy database challenges.
+Compilation of projects and challenges I worked on when taking online courses at Khan Academy.